jrlanglois/jrlanglois.github.io/_posts/2025-12-24-juce-module-design-tips.md

 ## Public Headers ≠ Convenience Headers

-Only include what’s needed for the user to consume the module.
+Only include what's needed for the user to consume the module.

 Forward-declare where possible.